cysouw/diathesis/text/c04_reflexive.md

 ### [ NG | NP ] Obligatory accusative reflexive + genitive antipassive

-Some obligatorily *sich* verbs with a genitive argument allow for the genitive argument to be replaced by a (governed) prepositional phrase [@Next a,b], just like the antipassives in [@sec:prepositions-genitive-antipassive-accusative].
-Many of these constructions with a genitive are old-fashioned or even completely out of use [@Next c,d].
-Note that these prepositional phrases seem to be governed prepositions [@Next a]
+Some obligatorily *sich* verbs with a genitive argument allow for the genitive argument to be replaced by a (governed) prepositional phrase [@next a,b], just like the antipassives in [@sec:prepositions-genitive-antipassive-accusative].
+Many of these constructions with a genitive are old-fashioned or even completely out of use [@next c,d].
+Note that these prepositional phrases seem to be governed prepositions [@next a]

 :::ex
 a.
 Ich erinnere dich des Versprechens. (until ±1850 with genitive)